hokhyk/laravel5/laravel5 notes.md

 You can just dump loose bindings into App\Providers\AppServiceProvider, which is a bit of a catchall, but it’s generally better practice to create a unique service provider for each group of functionality you’re developing, and bind its classes in its unique register() method.

+# Testing:PHPUnit, Behat, Mockery, Faker
+Out of the box, Laravel comes with baked-in integrations to PHPUnit (unit testing), Behat (behavior-driven development), Mockery (mocking), and Faker (creating fake data for seeding and testing).
+It also comes with its own simple and powerful suite of application testing tools, which allow you to “crawl” your site’s URIs, click buttons, submit forms, check HTTP status codes, and validate and assert against JSON.